Best Safari Parks and Game Reserves Near Durban

 flickr.com/photos/rdbrwanda/18987105948

-Phinda is the most well-known and prestigious private game reserve near Durban.
-Staying in one of the six luxury lodges is an experience in itself – understated elegance and fine dining is the game.
-Phinda prides itself on the quality of the guiding and a safari here is not only exciting but also hugely educational.
+Phinda Private Game Reserve is the most well-known and prestigious safari destination near Durban.
+Owned and operated by a conservation-focused operator called &Beyond, it incorporates areas of community-owned land under partnership agreements.
+Staying at one of Phinda’s six luxury lodges is an experience in itself – understated elegance and fine dining is the game.
+Like other &Beyond properties, Phinda prides itself on the quality of the guiding, so safaris are both exciting and educational.
 Expect close-up encounters of many creatures, big and small, and quite likely some action too.
-Phinda’s flagship animal is the cheetah and this is one of the best places to observe this gracious big cat’s behaviour; whether it is grooming, nursing cubs or running at lightning speed to hunt.
+Phinda’s flagship animal is the cheetah and this is one of the best places to observe this gracious big cat’s behavior; whether it is grooming, nursing cubs or running at lightning speed to hunt.

 3. uMkhuze Game Reserve